1. Writing 2. Publishing 3. Notes

 The AI Generated Questions

 As I wrote in last month’s post, I was approached by a media company in the UK asking for an interview.
-This was the first of what has become a flood of AI generated emails from all over the web enticing writers to participate in what we’ve come to call a “pay to play” scheme.
-It goes like this.
+This was the first of what has become a flood of AI generated emails from all over the web enticing writers to participate in what we’ve come to

 Read Full Post →